SeamusFinlayson/Bubbles-for-Owlbear-Rodeo/README.md

 | Monster health bar segments | When *Show monster health bars to players* is enabled the GM has the option to show a less granular version of the monsters' health to players.
 For example: say you only want to show when a monster drops to half health, write 2 in this field. |
 | Name tags (beta) | This feature (which is still in development) adds a custom implementation of name tags to Owlbear Rodeo that will never overlap with a token's health bar.|
 | Create debug report | If your having problems with this extension and contact me for support I may ask you to use this.
 Otherwise, don't worry about it. |

+### Uninstalling

+Refresh your page after uninstalling the extension to clear health bars and stat bubbles from the scene.

 ## Building